 The bespoke design is constructed from heavy-duty tanalised timber and the exterior is fully weather-proofed with TGV boarding and residential grade torch-on roof felt.
 The roof extends 0.5m over the front aspect, providing additional shelter from rain and snow.

 The PhotoHut™ in detail…

-This width also mean you’re not pressed against each other, rubbing sweaty elbows with total strangers!
+This width also mean you’re not pressed against each other, awkwardly rubbing sweaty elbows with total strangers!
 The standard PhotoHut™ set-up uses WWS® proofed canvas snoots with integral viewing windows or scrim nets, lined with mosquito netting.
 This can be switched out for ‘all scrim’ or even glazing.

-Heavy-duty shutters have been fitted to the exterior which are opened via pulleys and cords from within.
+Heavy-duty storm shutters have been fitted to the exterior which are opened via pulleys and cords from within.
 For continued use throughout the seasons, our PhotoHut™ can also be easily reconfigured for animal subjects requiring additional sound insulation, like raptors.
 In this case, we can simply switch out the canvas frames and install ultra-clarity 4mm float glass units.

-The benefit is that every hide as height-adjustable seats and spacious headroom for our tallest clients – the tallest so far has been 6ft 8in (well over 2m).
+The benefit is that every hide as height-adjustable seats and spacious headroom for my tallest clients – the tallest so far has been 6ft 8in (well over 2m).
 There are even foot rests for our ‘height-challenged’ photographers.
 If you fancy a break or a quick nap, simply take down one of the camp beds hanging on the wall.

 The PhotoHut™ accommodates up to three photographers, seats bookable in advance via the website.
 Exclusive hire is also available.
 There is currently a PhotoHut™ at the Buzzard site – a feeding station for Common Buzzards and Red Kites, situated on the highest point of the farm with spectacular view of surrounding countryside.